fedexist/my-cookiecutter-template/docs/tutorial.rst

 `Travis CI org`_ [*]_ is a continuous integration tool used to prevent integration problems.
 Every commit to the master branch will trigger automated builds of the application.

-Login using your Github credentials.
-It may take a few minutes for Travis CI to load up a list of all your GitHub repos.
+Login using your Gitlab credentials.
+It may take a few minutes for Travis CI to load up a list of all your Gitlab repos.
 They will be listed with boxes to the left of the repo name, where the boxes have an ``X`` in them, meaning it is not connected to Travis CI.

 Add the public repo to your Travis CI account by clicking the ``X`` to switch it "on" in the box next to the ``mypackage`` repo.
 Do not try to follow the other instructions, that will be taken care of next.